mikesmo/mikesmo.github.io/_posts/blog/2016-06-06-Freelance-Work.markdown

 Well, I'm writing this blog post to mark the beginning of a journey that I'm about to take working as a Freelancer / Digital Nomad.

-I have just filled out the application form with [TopTal](https://www.toptal.com/web) after a friend's recommendation.
+I have just filled out the application form with Toptal's [Web Freelancers Network](https://www.toptal.com/web) after a friend's recommendation.
 It took a while to gather all the information about my experience over the past 17 years, working for various tech companies and places around the world.
 I'm still left with a nagging feeling that I haven't given the most clear picture of the depth of my knowledge and experience.